pantheon-systems/documentation/source/docs/articles/wordpress/using-wp-cli-pantheon.md

 * `terminus wp` tells Terminus we'd like to execute a WP-CLI command.
 * `option get` is the command itself ([docs](http://wp-cli.org/commands/option/get/)). `home` is the key for the option we're requesting.
 * `--site=pantheon-demo` and `--env=dev` tell Terminus which site and environment to run the command in, respectively.
+These arguments can be provided automatically if you execute Terminus commands from a directory containing a [`.env`](https://github.com/pantheon-systems/cli/blob/master/.env.example) file.

 The first part of the output is Terminus telling you which command it's running, and where.
 The last line, "http://pantheon-demo.pantheon.io", is the response of `wp option get`.